 For Fiddle Leaf Figs, Spring is about upping their energy reserves by providing as close to their natural conditions as possible.
 This allows them to maximise their health and growth over the new season.
 Spring is a time to help replenish their energy after making it through a long, cold winter (kind of like hibernation!)

 Here’s my Fiddle Leaf Fig Tips for Spring….

 Get some Fresh Air

 Most Fiddle Leaf Figs are kept as indoor plants, which is totally fine!
 However FLFs (and all house plants) will benefit from some time in fresh air.
 Air circulation is really important for plant health and growth.
-Once the temps hit at least 65F, (you don’t want to shock your plant if the weather is still cool), consider taking it outside for some time in the fresh air.
+Once the temps hit at least 65F or 18C, (you don’t want to shock your plant if the weather is still cool), consider taking it outside for some time in the fresh air.

 Doing this can also help speed up growth, and fresh air assists in branching if you’re wanting to prune your FLF.
 If it gets below 65 at night time, remember to bring it back inside.

 Air flow also helps to strengthen the trunk, which is one question I get asked a LOT about FLFs!
 Staking them is a great temporary fix for a weak trunk.
 But to actually improve the trunk’s strength and thickness, fresh air is what you need!
 In nature, the wind naturally strengthens trunks when plants have to learn to withstand it’s force.
 If you can place your FLF outside where it can catch a breeze, within a couple of weeks you should notice a difference to the trunk.
 I’ve used this method to help one of my younger FLFs and it was standing strong within a week or two.
 Read a full guide on strengthening FLF trunks here.

 Start Using Plant Food